-When cutting peaches for the grill, the best way is to have a sharp paring knife.
+When cutting clingstone peaches for the grill, the best way is to have a sharp paring knife.

-- Hold the peach in one hand and the paring knife in the other.
+- Hold the peach in one hand and a sharp paring knife in the other.

 - Start cutting the peach at the stem by pressing the paring knife into the peach until you feel the knife hit the pit.